 Make A Flexible Plan For Your Daily Habits

-Leslie recommended recording things, especially a daily weigh, & your measurements of height; bust; waist; stomach, about 2 centimetres below your waist; hips across your navel; each thigh & calf at their widest part.
+Leslie recommended recording things, especially a daily weight, and your measurements of height; bust; waist; stomach, about 2 centimetres below your waist; hips across your navel; each thigh & calf at their widest part.
 Remeasure yourself each 4 weeks.
-Probably for weight loss, it would also pay to record food, drink & exercise.
-And digestive problems: this would show up if you not only record what you eat & drink, but also how you felt in the hours after.
+Probably for weight loss, it would also pay to record food, drink and exercise.
+And digestive problems: this would show up if you not only record what you eat and drink, but also how you felt in the hours after.

-For your face, hair & body, be objective: work out the best parts & emphasise them.
+For your face, hair and body, be objective: work out the best parts and emphasise them.
 The "bad" points: some you can change by diet, exercise, make-up or hairdo skills.
 Then there are the others that you can't change.
-Leslie recommends to camouflage them & forget them.
+Leslie recommends to camouflage them and then forget them.
 I thought that it was funny how we both listed: shiny hair, small hands, small feet, high arches, in our pluses, with baby fine hair, left ear sticks out, splotchy complexion (mine are from sun damage), nails that break easily, protuberant tum, in our minuses.
-Strangely....it all made me feel a bit chic!
+Strangely, it all made me feel a bit chic!

 I hope that you enjoyed vintage chic, a la Leslie Field, from 1978.
-I always have, & I have so enjoyed blogging about it.
-I hope that you enjoyed the read, & that you found some advice, or an impetus, to do your own make-over, which may be trial & error, or not.
+I always have, and I have so enjoyed blogging about it.
+I hope that you enjoyed the read, and that you found some advice, or an impetus, to do your own make-over, which may be trial and error, or not.
 There is youtube now, with tons of make-up advice, according to your age.
-For example: teens, early 20s....& the rest of us.
+For example: teens, early twenties, and the rest of us.
 Have fun, enjoy your journey.